BICON

 This case describes the conditions for wooden items where bark is a feature of the end product (including furniture, vases, bowls, picture frames, chopping boards and musical instruments).
 The products being imported may be allowed entry with a permit and mandatory treatment.
 The suitability of the product will be assessed on a case by case basis.

-Matched Term: articles
+Matched term: articles

 Effective 2 July 2022 to 21 July 2022